jquense/teaspoon/README.md

 ##### `$.element.fn.update()`

-Since shallow collections not not "live" in the same way a real rendered component tree is, you may need to manually update the root collection to flush changes (such as those triggered by a child component).
+Since shallow collections are not "live" in the same way a real rendered component tree is, you may need to manually update the root collection to flush changes (such as those triggered by a child component).

 In general you may not have to ever use `update()` since teaspoon tries to take care of all that for